mattp-613/CSI3140-assignments/assignment-2/README.md

 ![Figure](docs/design_system/image-1.png)

-You have up to three rolls before clicking the set scores button to assign the dice to a chosen scoring category (e.g., Aces) on the scoreboard, which also updates the total score accordingly.
+You have up to two rolls before clicking the set scores button to assign the dice to a chosen scoring category (e.g., Aces) on the scoreboard, which also updates the total score accordingly.

 ![Figure](docs/design_system/image-3.png)
 ![Figure](docs/design_system/image-4.png)